lupyuen/pinephone-lvgl-zig/README.md

 1. Install [Rancher Desktop](https://rancherdesktop.io/)

-1. In Rancher Desktop Settings, set "Container Engine" to "dockerd (moby)"
+1. In Rancher Desktop, click "Settings"...

+    Set "Container Engine" to "dockerd (moby)"

+    Under "Kubernetes", uncheck "Enable Kubernetes"

+    (To reduce CPU Utilisation)

 1. Restart VSCode to use the new PATH

-1. Install the VSCode Docker Extension
+    Install the VSCode Docker Extension

-1. In VSCode, click the Docker icon in the Left Bar
+    In VSCode, click the Docker icon in the Left Bar

 1. Under "Containers", click "+" and "New Dev Container"

-1. Select "Alpine"
+    Select "Alpine"

 1. In a while, we'll see VSCode running inside the Alpine Linux Container

-1. We have finally Linux on macOS!
+    We have finally Linux on macOS!

     ```text
     $ uname -a